ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

 It is important to note that the ``rocotorun`` process is iterative; the command must be executed many times before the entire workflow is completed, usually every 1-10 minutes.
 This command can be placed in the user’s crontab, and cron will call it with a specified frequency.
-More information on this command can be found at https://github.com/christopherwharrop/rocoto/wiki/documentation.
+More information on this command can be found in the `Rocoto documentation <https://github.com/christopherwharrop/rocoto/wiki/documentation>`__.

 The first time the ``rocotorun`` command is executed for a workflow, the files ``FV3LAM_wflow.db`` and ``FV3LAM_wflow_lock.db`` are created.
 There is usually no need for the user to modify these files.
 Each time this command is executed, the last known state of the workflow is read from the ``FV3LAM_wflow.db`` file, the batch system is queried, jobs are submitted for tasks whose dependencies have been satisfied, and the current state of the workflow is saved in ``FV3LAM_wflow.db``.
-If there is a need to relaunch the workflow from scratch, both database files can be deleted, and the workflow can be run using ``rocotorun`` or the launch script ``launch_FV3LAM_wflow.sh`` (executed multiple times).
+If there is a need to relaunch the workflow from scratch, both database files can be deleted, and the workflow can be run by executing the ``rocotorun`` command or the launch script (``launch_FV3LAM_wflow.sh``) multiple times.

 rocotostat
 ===========